+trainers, who will be in charge of teaching, conferencing illiterate conscripts and conscripts who could not acquire distance learning skills, by the relevant expert organizations.
+(Including trainers for the training of the trainers for the period following the project completion.)
+Component 2: Delivery of Training to Conscripts 2.1.
+Training of the conscripts.
+In all garrisons, following a basic computer skills training, the training will be given to the conscripts (Around 150,000 in the first phase, 500,000 in the second phase). on selected themes through distance learning, and for illiterates and for those who have low-level education, through peer-to-peer activities.
 2.1.
-Training of the conscripts.
-In all garrisons, following a basic computer skills training, the training will be given to the conscripts (400,000 conscripts in the Phase II). on selected themes through distance learning, and for illiterates and for those who have low-level education, through peer-to-peer activities. will carry out the training in accordance with the prepared curriculum.
-Distance- learning trainers will guide the conscripts through the training software whereas peer-to peer trainers will train illiterates and those who have low-level education with audio-visual training materials. programme.
+The trained trainers of the TAF will carry out the training in accordance with the prepared curriculum.
+Distance-learning trainers will guide the conscripts through the training software whereas peer-to peer trainers will train illiterates and those who have low-level education with audio- Social, cultural and educational differences among the conscripts and their traditions will not cause resistance throughout the training programme.
 2.2.
-Observation This activity will include the creation of a focus group for each phase as to reflect all parts of the society, monitoring the improvement of this focus group within training, and monitoring their behavioural changes within their community after their military service.
-2.2.
-An independent expert team.
+Observation This activity will include the creation of a focus group for each phase as to reflect all parts of the society, monitoring the improvement of this focus group within training, and monitoring their behavioural changes within their community after their military service. expert team.
+See Appendix A to Annex V.

 Component 3: Publicity, Visibility and Dissemination 3.1.
-Web-site: The project website will be upgraded to provide information and make the content of the training available to the public about the Phase II of the project.
+Web-site: A project website will be developed to provide information to the public and make the content of the training available to public.
 3.2.
 Publicity: A public campaign will be conducted in order to introduce the training and its content to the public 3.1.
-Experts to prepare the website.3.2.
-Public ads to TV channels, popular internet sites, and newspapers, magazines.

-Component 4: Installation of remaining 324 4.1.
-Supplies: For each distance 2.
-Supply Contract: 14.200.000 € Garrisons will provide rooms for the labs. distance-learning labs. learning lab, purchasing of 1 WS, 30 - thin clients, its accessories, network Remaining 324 labs out of total 500 labs will be cables, one printer, one projector, VTC established in accordance with TS attached at extension internet access, required Annex V. software and other required material together with technical assistance during the project time.
-For the distance learning center necessary center equipment and software.
+Services: Experts to prepare the website.
+3.2.
+Services: Public ads to TV channels, popular internet sites, and newspapers, magazines.
+Carrisons will provide Component 4: Installation of the distance learning systems 4.1.
+Installation of the distance learning systems.
+Installation of the distance learning systems.
+This activity will compose of the establishment of a distance learning center and 500 distance-learning labs, technical specifications of which are listed at Annex V. learning lab, purchasing of 30 computers, its accessories, network cables, one printer, one projector, internet access, required software and other required material together with technical assistance during the See Appendix A to Annex V. Garrisons will provide rooms for the labs.